-Work performed by Bornhop et al., has correlated the BSI signal strength to ab initio modeled changes of molecular foot print (mean radius of gyration: ROG, and solvent addressable surface area: SASA) for the apo- and holo-Calmodulin system.
+Work performed by MSI scientists have positively correlated observed BSI signal strength to ab initio modeling and empirical investigation for relative change in conformation for the apo- and holo-Calmodulin system.
 As shown in Figure 1, the interaction of Ca+2 with apo-Calmodulin to yield holo-Calmoldulin results in a measured BSI signal of approximately 400 millipiexels.
-When holo-Calmodulin was further challenged with a small molecule, Trifluoroperazine (TFP) (see Figure 2), or a large peptide, M13 (see Figure 3), measured signal strength positively correlated with the predicted change in ROG and SASA for each, where the predicted signal strength order was as follows TFP-Calmodulin<M13-Camodulin<Calmodulin-Ca+2 (see Figure 4).
+When holo-Calmodulin was further challenged with a small molecule, Trifluoroperazine (TFP) (see Figure 2), or a large peptide, M13 (see Figure 3), measured signal strength positively correlated with previously reported change in conformation (1-4).

 Bovine Serum Albumin pH Titration Study

 BSA is a soft, globular protein that undergoes pH dependent conformational change.
 BSA molecular volume was studied by densimetry (Biophys J. 2006, 91(9), p 3397-3404).
 As shown in the accompanying figure (blue dots), at acidic pH, BSA exists in a compact conformer.
 As pH is increased to 4.8, BSA assumes a fully open conformation.
 Upon subsequent titration to pH 7, BSA assumes another conformation which is slightly smaller in molecular footprint when compared to its maximum size.
 As can be seen, BSI tracks these pH-dependent conformational changes (green squares), further substantiating the relationship between BSI signal and molecular conformation.